Tutoring Center FAQs

 Frequently Asked Questions

 Most tutoring takes place in the Tutoring Center, located on the third floor of the library.
-Tutoring for nursing courses frequently takes place at Florida Hospital Hall.
+When the Tutoring Center is closed, tutoring may take place at any public location on campus.
 If you are unsure of the meeting location of your session, please contact your tutor.

 All tutoring appointments must be scheduled at least 24 hours in advance to give the tutor sufficient time to prepare for the session.

-If you miss an appointment, the tutor will only be paid for 20 minutes of the appointment.
-Please communicate with your tutor if you need to change an appointment.
-If you miss three appointments, your account will be disabled and you will be unable to schedule any more appointments until you speak with either the Tutoring Center director or a tutor coordinator.
+If you miss an appointment, you will be marked as a no show.
+Please communicate in advance with your tutor if you need to change an appointment.
+If you miss three appointments, your account will be disabled and you will be unable to schedule any more appointments until you speak with either the Tutoring Center director or the Tutoring Center office manager.

 The tutoring center provides tutoring for a majority of lower division courses and some upper division courses.
-For a list of current courses, please check our webpage or visit our online scheduler and click the 'Focus' drop-down menu.
+For a list of current courses, visit our online scheduler and click the 'Choose course' drop-down menu.

 Occasionally, tutors will provide group study sessions or test reviews before major tests.
 This should be discussed with the tutor on a case-by-case basis.